-- Set up the other application to work with ReaRoute. - Either Send audio from REAPER to another DAW and record it track by track within that application. - Or Send audio from the other DAW to REAPER, this time bringing it in as a series of submixes.
-You can then apply REAPER features to that project. - Or Use a stand alone synthesizer workstation such as Project 5 in conjunction with REAPER.
+- Set up the other application to work with ReaRoute. - Either Send audio from REAPER to another DAW and record it track by track within that application.

+Or Use a stand alone synthesizer workstation such as Project 5 in conjunction with REAPER.